disconsented/website/content/blog/pcpartpicker/index.md

 ### 1. Choose the closest country.

-The country tells us parts availability and prices, these do very regularly.
+The country tells us parts availability and prices, these do vary regularly.
 For this, reason, It's important to pick the country you're _purchasing from_.

 ### 2. Select either highlighted button to go to https://[REGION.]pcpartpicker.com/list/